IrinaG29/gourmet/README.md

 ## Issues

 - if using Windows there might be an issue with the CRLF and LF line endings in the csv file.
-If using MacOS run `git config core.autocrlf true`
+For MacOS run `git config core.autocrlf true`

 ## Future improvements